LachezarEnev/PetShop/README.md

 # pet-shop
 PetShop is a specialized web store where every registered user can publish an announcement for pets (for sale or for adoption).

+## Public part
+Anonymus user

+	•	On the home page login and register links are provided.

+	•	User has access to register page.

+	•	User has access to login page.

+## Private part

+Authorized user

+	•	User can see all pets for sale and for adoption

+	•	User can create pet notice.

+	•	User has access to his own pet notices.

+## Architecture

 The app uses for front-end Vue.js, back-end serverless platform Kinvey.

 The app has three main component folders: